aliciinar/front/README.md

 # Login:
 In order to log in the game we should give email and username.
 If we do not register this account  we will be warn.

+# GamePlay During Multiplayer Game
+During the multiplayer game if game turn is on us we can use the buttons mentioned above.
+If the game turn is on other player we can not press any of the button, all  of the buttons are deactive
 # Forget Password: